philpagel/ET54.py/README.md

     el.ch1.CR_mode(1000)
     el.ch1.on()

-or from he object's channel list:
+or from the object's channel list:

     print("number of channels: ", len(el.Channels))
     el.Channels[0].CC_mode(8.0)